philwhiles/frettler/README.md

 ## Todo
 - change the ANSI colour encoding used to be cross platform using [jansi](https://github.com/fusesource/jansi).
 If I hear of enough Windows users wanting this...
 - blues scale does not support chord generation...
-- write some unit tests.
-One day.
-Maybe.

 ## Credits
 - The chord fingerings in the ChordBank class were initially seeded from a dataset within [fusionproggy/Fretboard](https://github.com/fusionprogguy/Fretboard)